bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 * [ ] Introduce CSS animations to your site.
 * [ ] Build a contact page and create a form with several inputs of your choosing
 * [ ] Add responsive breakpoints to your code by using media queries

+## Additional Questions

+**What did you find *difficult* about the Sprint?**

+How to get started, and getting into the momentum.
+I also struggled with pull requests.

+**What did you find *easy* about the Sprint?**
+I found the instructions easy to follow and simple to understand.

+**Are there any concepts that you find that you *don't understand* that was taught from the week?**
+The flex was a bit challenging for me, I think that if I  continue to apply these ontop of what we going to learn, I will really conquer this.

+**What are your plan of actions to successfully complete next week's Sprint Challenge on time?**
+I'll continue to build more flex structured layouts to help me understand positionings and the floats better.
+My first course of action was to spend at least 30 minutes each day building something and understanding why things work and dont work.
+I want to dedicate more time in the weekends especially now that we are just getting started with this course, I feel it's a perfect opportunity to do so.